Gaussian regularization for resonant states: open and dispersive optical systems: Resonant states

-We point out that the medium metric, $\Gamma(\omega)$, is not entirely an arbitrary function of frequency since we require it to obey Kramers-Kronig causality relations, with the real-valued nature of the fields in the time domain imposing, $\Gamma^{\ast}(\omega) = \Gamma(-\omega^{\ast})$.
-This has the consequence that even though negative frequency RSs must be included in our analysis, they are not independent of the positive frequency solutions.
-One should remark that Eq.(\ref{RSeq}) is a self-consistent eigenvalue equation in terms of the complex wavenumber (frequency), which explains why finding the RS eigenvalues is a procedure that must almost always be carried out numerically.
+The frequency dependence of the medium metric, $\Gamma(\omega)$, is required to satisfy Kramers-Kronig relations and $\Gamma^{\ast}(\omega) = \Gamma(-\omega^{\ast})$, so that fields in the time domain are both causal and real valued.
+Consequently, even though negative frequency RSs must be included in our analysis, they are not independent of the positive frequency solutions.
+One remarks that \cref{RSeq} is a self-consistent eigenvalue equation in terms of the complex wavenumber (frequency), and consequently the determination of RS eigenvalues must almost always be carried out numerically.